M-Nesphory/Movie_Recommendation_System/README.md

 ## Problem Statement

-- With thousands of movies to choose from users often experience:
+- With thousands of movies to choose from, users often experience:

 * **Decision fatigue** when navigating vast catalogs
 * **Difficulty discovering** films that match their personal tastes